-In early 2011, ElephantVoices launched "Elephant Partners", an elephant conservation project in the Maasai Mara ecosystem.
-The goal of Elephant Partners is to develop a working model for citizens to monitor and protect elephants.
+In early 2011, ElephantVoices launched a citizen science elephant conservation project in the Maasai Mara ecosystem, known as "Elephant Partners".
+Our goal was to develop a working model for citizens to monitor and protect elephants.
 This initiative was made possible through support from the generous organisations and inviduals listed at the bottom of this page.

 Elephants are important for the survival of the Mara

-To achieve its vision Elephant Partners must serve and belong to everyone: The many conservancies (Mara Triangle, Mara North, Lemek, Ol Chorro Oiroua, Enonkishu, Motorogi, Olare Orok, Mara Naboisho, Ol Kinyei, Olderikesi, see map), Kenya Wildlife Service, Maasai Mara National Reserve, members of the local community, the tourism sector and members of the general public.
-Kenya Wildlife Service, the Mara Elephant Project and the Koiyaki Guiding School are just a few of many important collaborators in this initiative.
+To achieve its vision ElephantVoices partnered with many entities and individuals: The many conservancies (Mara Triangle, Mara North, Lemek, Ol Chorro Oiroua, Enonkishu, Motorogi, Olare Orok, Mara Naboisho, Ol Kinyei, Olderikesi, see map), Kenya Wildlife Service, Maasai Mara National Reserve, members of the local community, the tourism sector and members of the general public, Mara Elephant Project, Elephant Aware, and the Koiyaki Guiding School were just a few of many important collaborators.